Page 3: - No Return Ticket - Just a Ride Report /w Pics -> To start at the beginning <-

 We like Las Vegas.
 The Hard Rock casino is a tropical resort to us with nothing but great rock and roll music played everywhere and one of the world’s best pools.
 Palm trees, tall drinks, beautiful people, good food, no kids.
 What is not to like about this?

 I got this Vegas thing down.
 I-15 South, exit on Tropicana Blvd, cruise down the strip for a few blocks and pull right into the Harley Davidson Café.
-There is enough space if you park right at the curb and I never had a problem with this.
-Heidi thought our parking spot was a little over the edge.
+There is enough space if you park right at the curb and I never have a problem with this.
+Heidi thinks our parking spot is a little over the edge.
 Ya know, parking right on the strip in the heart of Las Vegas, for free.
-I tell her “Just act like we own the place” I get a look.
+I tell her “Just act like you own the place” I get a look.

-We were not going to spend a hundred and some bucks just to sleep, so we head straight to the Motel-6, on Tropicana Blvd, just a few blocks off Las Vegas Blvd.
+We are not going to spend a hundred and some bucks just to sleep, so we head straight to the Motel-6, on Tropicana Blvd, just a few blocks off Las Vegas Blvd.
 Under fifty bucks.
-We are out of the Motel-6 at eleven, It was like a hundred degrees outside.
+We are out of the Motel-6 at eleven, It is like a hundred degrees outside.
 We shoot straight to the Hard Rock casino, just up the street.

 Obligatory shot: Heidi was claiming ‘Helmet hair’